TurboWafflz/ImaginaryInfinity-Calculator/README.md

 <hr style="border: 1px solid white">

 ## Built in commands:
-The following commands are built in to the calculator or added by the "core" plugin.
+The following commands are built in to the calculator or added by the "core" plugin:

 - `settings.configMod("<section>", "<key>", "<value>")` - Changes a value in the config file.